 The footrests are adjustable to both height and depth, and the five-point harness makes sure your little one is strapped in nice and tight.

-The removable tray makes for easy cleaning and since the entire model is made out of wood, it’s super convenient to just wipe down.
+Since the entire model is made out of wood, it’s super convenient to just wipe down.

 So what’s the catch, you might ask.